ahammer/metalrain/sprints/subsprints/UpdateToBevyAsset.md

    - Default unprocessed, optionally embedded disabled for hot iteration (fast reload by re-run; file watcher not enabled).
 8. Documentation updated (crate README + this plan) describing modes & usage.
 9. No layering violations: only `game_assets` manipulates asset mode decisions; other crates depend solely on handles or readiness marker.
+10. New `Asset_Test` demo:
+    - Native: uses `configure_demo` (unprocessed, non-embedded) and prints all asset handles + a readiness log line.
+    - WASM: automatically uses embedded assets (no network fetch 404s).
+    - Absolutely no build-time copying into a staging directory (e.g., no `embedded_assets/` folder).

 Stretch (not required for acceptance but desirable):